-The Tribal Solar Accelerator Fund catalyzes the growth of solar energy and expand solar job opportunities in tribal communities across the United States.
+The Tribal Solar Accelerator Fund catalyzes the growth of solar energy and expands solar job opportunities in tribal communities across the United States.

 Since 2010, the GRID Alternatives Tribal Program has worked to help tribal communities across the United States achieve their renewable energy goals, while training tribal members to enter the solar workforce.
 In 2018, GRID announced the launch of the Tribal Solar Accelerator Fund to provide capital to accelerate the development of new solar projects in tribal communities across the country.